Me, Myself and I (Beyoncé song): Background and release

 After the release of her former group Destiny's Child's third studio album Survivor (2001), Beyoncé worked on her debut solo studio album, Dangerously in Love.
 She stated that it was more personal than her previous records because she only had to write for herself.
-She contacted various musical collaborators, including Storch and Waller.
+She contacted various musical collaborators, including Scott Storch and Robert Waller.
 The musical style of "Me, Myself and I" is different from the style of her previous singles; Beyoncé decided that she wanted a deeper and more personal song for the next single.
 Following the release of the song, Beyoncé told Corey Moss of MTV News: "['Me, Myself and I'] is really powerful.
 It talks about women basically listening to their inner voice and knowing that they will never disappoint themselves."

-"Me, Myself and I" was the third single released from Dangerously in Love, which followed "Crazy in Love" and "Baby Boy".
+"Me, Myself and I" was the third single released from Dangerously in Love, which followed "Crazy in Love" featuring Jay-Z and "Baby Boy" featuring Sean Paul.
 It was sent to rhythmic contemporary and urban contemporary radio on October 19, 2003.
 A CD single was released on October 21, 2003, in the United States, which contained Junior Vasquez's dance radio mix of "Krazy in Luv" as its B-side.
 It officially impacted contemporary hit radio in the United States on November 12, 2003.
 On December 16, 2003, a 12-inch single was released in the United States.
 The single was released in selected European countries in January 2004, including Austria, Belgium, Ireland, the Netherlands, Sweden, and Switzerland.

 "Me, Myself and I" was released in the United Kingdom as a maxi single on January 12, 2004, as two CD singles and a 12-inch vinyl single; the first disc included a radio edit of the song and "Dangerously in Love 2" (2003), and the second one contained two remixes of "Me, Myself and I"; one of the remixes, the "J'Ty" remix, features a sample of Lord Tariq and Peter Gunz' "Deja Vu (Uptown Baby)", which itself was based on an uncleared sample of Steely Dan's "Black Cow".
 In 2004, the single was also released in the United Kingdom on an enhanced CD that included videos of live performances of "Naughty Girl" (2003) and "Work It Out" (2002).
 In Canada, a CD single was released on December 30, 2003, featuring the album version and two remixes of the track.
 A CD single was released in Australia on January 16, 2004, which included the radio edit and three remixes of the track.
 The song was also released as a maxi single on January 19, 2004, and later as a three-track single in Germany.